jfrog/JFrog-Cloud-Installers/Ansible/ansible_collections/jfrog/platform/README.md

 This Ansible directory consists of the following directories that support the JFrog Platform collection.

- * ansible_collections directory - This directory contains the Ansible collection package that has the Ansible roles for Artifactory, Distribution, Missioncontrol and Xray.
+ * ansible_collections directory - This directory contains the Ansible collection package that has the Ansible roles for Artifactory, Distribution, Insight and Xray.
 See the roles README for details on the product roles and variables.
  * examples directory - This directory contains example playbooks for various architectures.